GuiPimenta-Dev/lambda-forge-docs/docs/examples/page7.md

 Let's create it with forge.

 ```
-forge function scraper --description "Web scraper to populate Dynamo with books data" --no-api --belongs books
+forge function scraper --description "Web scraper to populate Dynamo with books data" --no-api --belongs-to books
 ```

 Remember, although users can access the scraper's results, the scraper itself won't serve as a direct endpoint.
 We've included the `--no-api` flag in our Forge setup to signify that this function won't be connected to the API Gateway.
 Its primary role is to enrich our database.
-Additionally, the `--belongs` flag was used to organize it within the `books` directory, aligning it with related functions planned for the future.
+Additionally, the `--belongs-to` flag was used to organize it within the `books` directory, aligning it with related functions planned for the future.

 Here is the structure created for the books directory: